 Pancreatic Islets and Parathyroid Gland Co-transplantation for Treatment of Diabetes in the Intra-Muscular Site

-Type 1 Diabetes Diabetes Mellitus Diabetes Mellitus, Type 1 Parathyroid Hormone Co-transplantation of PTG with pancreatic islets
+Type 1 Diabetes, Diabetes Mellitus, Type 1 Diabetes Mellitus, Co-transplantation of PTG with pancreatic islets

 You can join if…

-- Male and female subjects age 18 to 65 years of age.
+- Male and female subjects age 18 or older.

 - Subjects who are able to provide written informed consent and to comply with study procedures.